If you have a question you would like to see here, please ask via my contact page. You may also find the resources section helpful.

 Where do you write?

-I wrote The World Turns Wild in a tiny study in our old house.
-It was full of junk and barely got any natural light, but that didn’t matter – I could shut the door and write, and take myself off into the forest that way.
+I wrote Where the World Turns Wild and Between Sea and Sky in a tiny study in our old house.
+It was full of junk and barely got any natural light, but that didn’t matter – I could shut the door and write, and take myself off into the forest or onto the mudflats that way.
 Now I feel incredibly lucky because we recently moved house and, at the end of our new garden, there is an old wooden summerhouse.
 We have painted it white inside and put in a desk and shelves and pictures, and it’s got windows overlooking the garden.
 I hear birdsong all day long, and woodpeckers drilling holes in tall trees nearby.
 I feel very lucky!
 It’s also a great place to do virtual visits or make videos (and allow for multiple takes, without having to keep my children quiet for too long!).
 I call it my writing shed.
 (My children call it the summerhouse and plan to have sleepovers in here with their friends!!)

 What kind of book is Where the World Turns Wild?